Multi-modal video data-pipelines for machine learning with minimal human supervision: Experiments

-In this experiment we will test the streaming capabilities of VRE, following the architecture presented in Figure \ref{fig:streaming-mode-integration}.
-We'll start with the basic example of doing everything on the same machine: the source is a local video file (960x540 resolution as before), the GPU is on the same machine and the output is just a video player.
-In Figure \ref{fig:experiment-streaming-local}, we measure the time spent processing in the VRE tool with no model as well as processing through various models: PHG-MAE-Distil (150k$\sim$4.4M params), Mask2Former, Depth DPT and Depth Marigold.
+In this experiment we test the streaming capabilities of VRE against various ML models, following the architecture presented in Figure \ref{fig:streaming-mode-integration}.
+In this case all the components are local: the source is a video file at a 960x540 resolution, the GPU is local and the output is displayed in a video player.
+We present the results in Figure \ref{fig:experiment-streaming-local}.

-We observe that the models have quite low variance, most of the frames take about the same amount of time regardless of the model.
+We measure the time spent processing in the VRE tool with no model as well as processing through various models: PHG-MAE-Distil \cite{mihai2025probabilistic} (150k$\sim$4.4M params), Mask2Former \cite{cheng2022masked} Depth DPT \cite{ranftl2021vision} and Depth Marigold \cite{ke2024repurposing}.
+We observe that the models have quite a low variance during execution, which makes the streaming of ML models quite reliable.
 Notably, the PHG-MAE-Distil variants can be used for real-time segmentation, while the Depth DPT can be used for real-time depth estimation, which can enable various robotics applications, such as safe navigation through a natural environment.
-The other two models, while they output more high-quality results, especially Marigold, are better fit for batched export achieving less than 2 FPS.
+The other two models, while they output higher-quality results, are better suited for batched export achieving less than 2 FPS.